Early Hearing Detection and Intervention (EHDI)

 The Early Hearing Detection and Intervention (EHDI) Program provides oversight to healthcare practitioners to ensure all newborns receive early screening, diagnosis and intervention for hearing loss.

 Hearing loss is one of the most common birth conditions, occurring in 1 in every 500 newborns.
 The first months and years of life are a critical period for brain development needed for communication, social and emotional development, and even academic success.
-Early identification of hearing loss and appropriate intervention ensures a child will have the opportunity to reach their maximum potential.
+Early identification of hearing loss and appropriate intervention ensures a child will have the opportunity to reach their full potential.

-Utah Early Hearing Detection and Intervention (EHDI) Program Goals:
+Utah Early Hearing Detection and Intervention (EHDI) Program goals:

 • All newborns receive hearing screening before discharge or before 10 days of age if born out of hospital.